fastapi/fastapi/docs/tutorial/sql-databases.md

 ```

 !!! tip
-    By creating functions that are only dedicated to interacting with the database (get a user or an item) independent of your path operation function, you can more easily reuse them in multiple parts and also add <abbr title="Automated tests, written in code, that check if another piece of code is working correctly.">unit tests</abbr> for them.
+    By creating functions that are only dedicated to interacting with the database (get a user or an item) independent of your *path operation function*, you can more easily reuse them in multiple parts and also add <abbr title="Automated tests, written in code, that check if another piece of code is working correctly.">unit tests</abbr> for them.

 ### Create data